HSBC swings to victory at Hong Kong's hedge fund fight night

-HONG KONG (Reuters) - Adam Gazal trained for six months to stand in the ring for six minutes of live boxing.
+HONG KONG, Oct 26 (Reuters) - Adam Gazal trained for six months to stand in the ring for six minutes of live boxing.
 He remembers the noise, and not much else, and said he’d like to try it again, though he realizes that the time in the gym took time away from home.

 “I think my wife will divorce me if I go through another six months of training,” Gazal said after the fight.